Dr Paul Lefley

 Dr. Lefley’s research interests are principally in four areas: practical electronic systems, novel electrical machines, drives and control, and the application of power electronics and pulsed power to new areas, for example, ultra-rapid battery recharging for various kinds of batteries and electric vehicles.
 Dr. Lefley has an international reputation on all of this work, and much of it has been commercialized through two spin-out companies.
 Dr. Lefley would like to encourage interested parties to make contact to find out how they can become involved with his research.

 Electrical Machines and Drives:

 Recent work in the field of electrical machines has lead to the development of a new type of brushless electric motor that is energy efficient, electronically controlled and has a low manufacturing cost, with the intention to make OEM manufacturers aware of an alternative to the world’s reliance on inefficient single phase induction motors.
 These energy efficient motors are based on new patented designs and are essentially permanent magnet based brushless DC motors with very low electronic component count.
 The new designs have been developed for low torque ripple and quiet operation.
 The new motors are attracting growing commercial interest worldwide.
 See also the link to the Centre for Advanced Electrical Machines and Drives at Leicester.

-Traditionally Dr. Lefley has considerable experience in developing various types of novel electric motors, in particular for electric and hybrid vehicles.
+Dr. Lefley has considerable experience in developing various types of novel electric motors, in particular for electric and hybrid vehicles.
 However, recently he has also developed new bespoke motor/generator technologies for aerospace applications where high power densities at very high speeds are essential.
 Such machines are designed to be directly coupled to gas-turbines for power generation and APU applications.
 The machine performs initially as a high speed starter and then as a generator after the gas-turbine has fired up.
 This is a new field and is of considerable interest not only in aerospace but in military applications as well.
 Dr. Lefley has also developed in conjunction with colleagues from the Electrical and Electronic Power Engineering Group a complete fuel cell based electric vehicle drive system using a Nexa fuel cell, ultra-capacitors for energy storage, and an energy efficient permanent magnet brushless DC motor.